 All students must have passed GCSE Mathematics at grade 5 or above.
-Students who have studied ICT or Computer Science should have achieved a grade 5 or above.
+Students who have studied iMedia should have achieved at least a Merit, or if they have completed Computer Science should have achieved a grade 5 or above.

 Drama & Theatre Studies